tuya/tuya-homebridge/README.md

 ## Troubleshooting

-If your device is not supported, please complete the following steps to collecting the data.
+If your device is not supported, please follow these steps to collect information.

 #### 1. Get Device Information

-After successful launching Homebridge, the device info list will be saved inside Homebridge's persist path.
-You can get the file path from homebridge log:
+After Homebridge has been successfully launched, the device information list will be saved in Homebridge's persist path.
+You can find the file path in the Homebridge log:
 ```
 [2022/11/3 18:37:43] [TuyaPlatform] Device list saved at /path/to/TuyaDeviceList.{uid}.json
 ```

-**⚠️Please remove the sensitive data such as `ip`, `lon`, `lat`, `local_key`, `uid` before submit the file.**
+**⚠️Please make sure to remove sensitive information such as `ip`, `lon`, `lat`, `local_key`, and `uid` before submitting the file.**

 #### 2. Enable Homebridge Debug Mode